BY-LAWS – VIRGINIA CHAPTER OF NENA

 - The Chairperson of the Bylaws Committee will be a non-voting member of the Executive Board.

-- There shall be a Conference Committee composed of three members elected by the Executive Board.
+- There shall be a Conference Committee composed of the Executive Board of Officers and any volunteer (as approved by the Executive Board).
 The committee shall be responsible for all duties required for the Annual Conference.
 The Annual Conference will be held each year in conjunction with the spring meeting.

 Section 2.
 Special Committees